The Church of Jesus Christ of Latter-day Saints in the Dominican Republic: Missions

+Cuba

+The Cuba District is directly administered by the Caribbean Area.
+It includes all of Cuba with exception of the Guantanamo Bay Naval Base.
+In 2018, it had 357 members in five congregations.
+There were three congregations in and around Havana (Cotorro Branch, Havana Branch, and La Portada Branch), one in Holguin (Holguin Branch), and one that serves members and families not in proximity to a meetinghouse (Havana Cuba District Branch).
+As of 2023, Cuba was administered through the Dominican Republic Santo Domingo East Mission, however no missionaries are assigned to the country.

 Temples

 On 16 November 1993, the LDS Church announced that it would construct a temple in Santo Domingo.
 On 17 September 2000, church president Gordon B. Hinckley dedicated the Santo Domingo Dominican Republic Temple; it was the church's 99th operating temple and the first temple built in a Caribbean country.